KatePaulauskas/trade-tracker/README.md

 ![Dark-blue on beige](media/contrast-checker-dark-blue-on-beige.jpeg)

-The site colors were also checked for accessibility to ensure they are color-blind safe using the [Adoby Color accessinility tool](https://color.adobe.com/create/color-accessibility), which returned the following result :'No conflicts found.
+The site colors were also checked for accessibility to ensure they are color-blind safe using the [Adoby Color accessibility tool](https://color.adobe.com/create/color-accessibility), which returned the following result :'No conflicts found.
 Swatches are color blind safe':

 ![Color blind safe test](media/color-blind-test.jpeg)